-- E2.19 The licensee must submit an Audit Implementation Report to the EPA by email addressed as "ATTENTION Manager ROMS" to info@epa.nsw.gov.au and copied to metrowater.infrastructure@epa.nsw.gov.au, by no later than 3 months after receipt of the Final Audit Report. - E2.20 The Audit Implementation Report must: - a) identify what actions the licensee proposes to take in response to the Audit Report; - b) propose a timeframe for these action(s); and - c) provide an explanation for the licensee's proposals where there is any variance from the recommendations of the Auditor in the Final Auditor Report.
+- E2.19 The licensee must submit an Audit Implementation Report to the EPA by email addressed as "ATTENTION Manager ROMS" to info@epa.nsw.gov.au and copied to metrowater.infrastructure@epa.nsw.gov.au, by no later than 3 months after receipt of the Final Audit Report. - E2.20 The Audit Implementation Report must: - a) identify what actions the licensee proposes to take in response to the Audit Report; - b) propose a timeframe for these action(s); and c) provide an explanation for the licensee's proposals where there is any variance from the recommendations of the Auditor in the Final Auditor Banart of the Auditor in the Final Auditor Report.